-- Driver compliance is key for a 20mph speed limit to be achievable without an excessive reliance on Police enforcement. - For 20mph speed limits, national guidance issued by the DfT, considers a mean speed of 24mph to be the statistical level where a 20mph speed limit remains effective and is considered selfenforcing. - The revised policy position sets out the "before" mean speed thresholds for the different hierarchy of roads where 20mph limits can be considered without the need for additional traffic management measures. - The thresholds will be: - 24mph on the Primary and Secondary Strategic Road Network and also those parts of the Primary Distributor Road Network that have a strategic function. - 26mph on the Secondary Distributor Road Network and Local and Minor Road Network which do not have a strategic function. - Where "before" mean speeds are above the relevant threshold, supporting measures will need to be explored to enable a 20mph speed limit to be progressed/introduced.
+- For 20mph speed limits, national guidance issued by the DfT, considers a mean speed of 24mph to be the statistical level where a 20mph speed limit remains effective and is considered self-enforcing. - The revised policy position sets out the "before" mean speed thresholds for the different hierarchy of roads where 20mph limits can be considered without the need for additional traffic management measures. - The thresholds will be: - 24mph on the Primary and Secondary Strategic Road Network and also those parts of the Primary Distributor Road Network that have a strategic function. - 26mph on the Secondary Distributor Road Network and Local and Minor Road Network which do not have a strategic function. - Where "before" mean speeds are above the relevant threshold, supporting measures will need to be explored to enable a 20mph speed limit to be progressed/introduced.

-- Speed Limit Reminder/Speed Indicator Device (SLR/SID) 'before' mean speed data can be used as evidence for consideration of a 20mph speed limit on those roads that do not have a strategic function. - A relaxation of the current requirement to move SLR and SID signs every 2-3 weeks is proposed to allow devices to remain and be re-deployed at locations giving more flexibility to address key locations of community concern. - It is anticipated that wider use of electronic speed signs will play an important part in helping manage traffic speeds, particularly on strategic routes that would not be suited to a 20mph limit.
+• Speed Limit Reminder/Speed Indicator Device (SLR/SID) 'before' mean speed data can be used as evidence for consideration of a 20mph speed limit on those roads that do not have a strategic function.

+- A relaxation of the current requirement to move SLR and SID signs every 2-3 weeks is proposed to allow devices to remain and be re-deployed at locations giving more flexibility to address key locations of community concern. - It is anticipated that wider use of electronic speed signs will play an important part in helping manage traffic speeds, particularly on strategic routes that would not be suited to a 20mph limit.